 Cement tile is a great option for smaller bathroom spaces because they can really make a space pop and alleviate the need for too many decorations.
 Try using cement tile as an accent in the shower, mix it with a more budget-friendly option, or cover the floor in a fun design.
 This way, the rest of your space can be minimal in color, price, and design.

-Incorporating cement tile into your kitchen backsplash is an excellent choice for similar reasons: Once sealed the tile is resistant to water (cement tile maintenance of your kitchen backsplash is easy) and can be paired with other plain or patterned tiles, or complementary or contrasting colors in appliances or cabinets, to create a unique look.
+Incorporating cement tile into your kitchen backsplash is an excellent choice in your full kitchen remodel for similar reasons: Once sealed the tile is resistant to water (cement tile maintenance of your kitchen backsplash is easy) and can be paired with other plain or patterned tiles, or complementary or contrasting colors in appliances or cabinets, to create a unique look.
 Pairing a geometric cement tile kitchen backsplash with bright cabinets is one of the top 2019 kitchen design trends.
 Don’t be afraid to add some funky and creative cement tile to your kitchen floor or backsplash to spice up a bland space!

 Small cement tiles are perfect in small places!
 Entryways are a great place to display your style, from subtle accents to grandeur archways.
 On entryways or walls, cement tile can be used as a substitute for molding or wainscotting — providing the perfect accent material.
 You could also consider placing a cement tile accent in a line through your foyer or dining room floor, almost mimicking a long rug, to break up a big room.